Elizabeth Bibesco (1897-1945);

 Humility is focusing on the needs of others.

-Bruce Willingham over 1 year ago from Warner Robins
+Bruce Willingham almost 2 years ago from Warner Robins

 I always tell my daughter that the most important quality to find in a future spouse is that of humility.
 I believe everything positive and good comes from this one quality.
 People who posess humility have the world view that life is not about them.
 They tend to live outside themselves , quietly being, loving and giving, not trying to feed their own egoes but rather filled with self love which is shared with others .